The

 of the films, but he just refused outright."

-says when he patronized Movieland the booths had little doors
+when he patronized Movieland the booths had little doors on them.

 tour, I enter one booth in a corner showing a very reddish loop